Dog breeds

 Rheumatism in dogs

-Rheumatism in dogs – also known as rheumatoid arthritis (RA) in dogs – is a serious disease that can have a major impact on both the well-being and quality of life of our loyal four-legged friends.
-As responsible pet owners, it is our concern to inform you about this disease and show you ways you can help your dog.
+Rheumatism in dogs - also known as rheumatoid arthritis (RA) in dogs - is a serious disease that can have a major impact on both the well-being and quality of life of our faithful four-legged friends.
+As responsible pet owners, it is our aim to inform you about this disease and show you ways in which you can help your dog.

 Rheumatism in dogs Read More »